rcos/rcos-handbook/docs/events/workshops.md

 coordinator or faculty advisor.

 Workshops that focus on a specific technology or protocol should be sure that the technology is open source.
-There are some exceptions, for example git is open source but GitHub is not.
+There are some exceptions, for example Git is open source but GitHub is not.
 Despite being closed source, GitHub (or parts of it like GitHub Actions) would obviously be an acceptable workshop topic since they are used by so many open source projects and cater directly to the open source community.
 Once again if you are unsure if your topic is acceptable please reach out to a coordiantor or faculty advisor.